Participating in Political Activity

 November 28, 2016

 The Alumnae Association connects the global community of Mount Holyoke women with each other and the College as we create meaningful change in the world.
 Currently the Association’s membership includes approximately 37,000 graduates of the College.
 Our members are diverse on every measure—age, race and ethnicity, profession, religion, and lifestyle, including political opinion.
-As clubs, groups, and classes organize activities for the alumnae members of their community, it is critical that that everyone feel welcome and included.
+As clubs, groups, and classes organize activities for the alumnae members of their community, it is critical that everyone feel welcome and included.

 The Alumnae Association of Mount Holyoke College is a registered 501(c)(3) in the United States, as are many clubs and class groups.
 US federal tax law strictly prohibits charitable organizations from participating in, or intervening in (including the publishing or distributing of statements), any political campaign on behalf of, or in opposition to, any candidate for public office.
 This prohibition applies to activities in connection with election to any position of public office at the federal, state, or local level.
 A violation of the political activity prohibition can result in a revocation of the Association’s and/or the group’s tax-exempt status.

-Officers and leaders of any of our groups (formal or informal clubs and groups, classes, and special interest groups) are responsible for ensuring that group activities are non-partisan and cannot be construed as “political activity,” such as supporting specific political candidates or partisan issues or used as a vehicle for those seeking elected and appointed offices.
+Officers and leaders of any of our groups (formal or informal clubs and groups, classes, and affiliate groups) are responsible for ensuring that group activities are non-partisan and cannot be construed as “political activity,” such as supporting specific political candidates or partisan issues or used as a vehicle for those seeking elected and appointed offices.
 No Association or group funds or resources may ever be used to support or oppose political candidates, campaigns, committees, or parties.